-LINK (Legal INformation Key) is the online catalog for all Notre Dame law library materials. is available on the web at t LINK http://innopac.law.nd.edu/search/. provides the call number of a specific title, circulation status of library materials, course reserve information, journal issues received (or being bound), dates and of current supplements.

-The online catalog for other Notre Dame libraries, ALEPH, is searchable through terminals in the law library.
+LINK (Legal INformation Key) is the online catalog for all Notre Dame law library materials.
+It is available on the web at http://innopac.law.nd.edu/.
+Use LINK to get the call number and circulation status of a particular book, journal, CD, etc., or to find out which journal issues have been received.
+The online catalog for the other Notre Dame libraries, ND Libraries Catalog, is searchable through workstations in the law library.